osohq/oso/docs/content/python/getting-started/quickstart/index.md

 ## What just happened?

-The quickstart server is using an Oso policy to make sure users are allowed to view repos.
-To see where, check out the `oso.authorize` call in the `repo_show` method in `server.py`.
+The quickstart server uses an Oso policy to make sure users are allowed to view repos.
+The call to `{{< exampleGet "osoAuthorize" >}}` in `{{< exampleGet "serverFileRelative" >}}` performs this check in the {{% exampleGet "endpoint" %}}.

-In this case, the `react` repo is marked as public in the `models.py` file, so it should be accessible to everyone.
+In this case, the repo with the name `react` is public because of its definition in the {{< exampleGet "modelFileRelative" >}} file, so it should be accessible to everyone.
 By adding the rule that checks `repository.public`, you told Oso how to check that a repository is public.

-Check out the full code below:
+Check out the full code for the example below:

 {{< literalInclude dynPath="serverFile" tabGroup="quickstart" >}}

 {{< literalInclude dynPath="modelFile" tabGroup="quickstart" >}}

-## Want to talk it through?

-If you have any questions, are getting stuck, or just want to talk something through, jump into [Slack](https://join-slack.osohq.com/) and an engineer from the core team (or one of the hundreds of developers in the growing community) will help you out.

 {{% callout "What's next" "blue" %}}